 - The organic matter present in the soil increases the fertility of the soil which is responsible for the growth of the plants.
 It also contains certain minerals and elements that are necessary for the plants to carry out their cellular activities.

 - Soil is used for making cups, utensils, tiles, etc. The contents in the soil such as gravel, clay and sand are used in the construction of homes, roads, buildings, etc.

 - Useful mineral medicines such as calcium, iron, and other substances such as petroleum jelly for cosmetics are extracted from the soil.

 - The soil absorbs the rainwater.
 This water is evaporated and released into the air during sunny days, making the atmosphere cooler.

 Also Read: Mineral Riches In The Soil

-Thus we see how is the soil formed, what is it composed of and how is it important to different life forms.
+Thus we see how the soil is formed, what it is composed of and how it is important to different life forms.

 To know more about soil, its formation, composition and importance (along with other important concepts such as soil pollution), download BYJU’S – The Learning App.